-ii) Certificates of participation in the Government of Antigua and Barbuda 7-Year Long Term Note ... continued
+c) Certificates of participation in the Government of Antigua and Barbuda 7-Year Long Term Note ...continued

-On July 22, 2011, ECCB was directed by the Monetary Council to exercise the special emergency powers conferred on it by Part IIA, Article 5B of the ECCB Agreement Act 1983 to assume control of ABIB.
-During the years of ECCB's control of ABIB, the Group received an annual confirmation from ECCB of the total outstanding amounts of the COPs, with the stated objective of stabilising the operations of ABIB so that all obligations would be settled in the normal course of business.
+On July 22, 2011, the ECCB was directed by the Monetary Council to exercise the special emergency powers conferred on it by Part IIA, Article 5B of the ECCB Agreement Act 1983 to assume control of ABIB.
+During the years of ECCB's control of ABIB, the Bank received an annual confirmation from the ECCB of the total outstanding amounts of the COP, with the stated objective of stabilizing the operations of ABIB so that all obligations would be settled in the normal course of business.
 ABIB was placed in receivership on November 27, 2015 by ECCB.

-On July 11, 2019 the Group wrote to Caribbean Financial Services Corporation informing them that the Group intends to exercise its rights under clause 9.2 of the Trust Deed to bring proceedings against the Government of Antigua and Barbuda and/or any holder of the proceeds of the Long-Term Note.
+On July 11, 2019, the Bank wrote to Caribbean Financial Services Corporation informing them that the Bank intended to exercise its rights under clause 9.2 of the Trust Deed to bring proceedings against the Government of Antigua and Barbuda and/or any holder of the proceeds of the Note.